Sandeepa1995/MorfiConvert/README.md

 add_executable(…
 target_link_libraries(Your_Project_Name morficonvert)
 ```

-*Here “Your_Project_Name” is the name of the project that is to use MorfiConvert.
+Here “Your_Project_Name” is the name of the project that is to use MorfiConvert.

-Afterwards include the morficonvert and GeneData (A class within MrofiConvert as an intermediary data state) header files.
+Afterwards include the MorfiConvert and GeneData (A class within MorfiConvert as an intermediary data state) header files.
 ```sh
 #include "include/MorfiConvert/src/morficonvert.h"
 #include "include/MorfiConvert/src/GeneData.h"